Waaal/BobaOS/doc/driver/keyboard_ps2.md

 ## Get keypresses
 The PS2 is a extremly simple protocoll by sending scancodes to the keyboard data port.
 So when we receive a interrupt on IRQ1 we just need to read the scancode from the data port (1byte).
 The scancode is 1 byte large and represents a key press on the keyboard.

-> [!NOTE]
+After we read from the Data port we should read another byte from the data port because somethimes the PS2 keyboard sends some additional info.

-> After we read from the Data port we should read another byte from the data port because somethimes the PS2 keyboard sends some additional info.
+>[!NOTE]

-*Note: We should only poll from the data port if the bit 0 of the FLAGS is 0, so we can be sure that the key is there*
+>We should only poll from the data port if the bit 0 of the FLAGS is 0, so we can be sure that the key is there

 ## Differenciate between key reased and key down
 Sometimes it is imporant to know if we pressed a key down or if we released a key.
 To know this the ps2 keyboard has a simple trick.